 Most Common Visualizations

-After studying 90,000 dashboards at Chartio most data is displayed in a handful of the chart options.
+After studying 90,000 dashboards at Chartio we found most data is displayed in a handful of the chart options.

 While these may not be the most optimized they are most often created.
 People create table views of their data, single values, bar charts and line charts.